culturedigitalskills/2024-storytelling-3d-data/episodes/sketchfab.Rmd

 It offers the 3D model creator the ability to:

-- Upload 3D files
+- Upload 3D files;
-- Manage navigation and views
+- Manage navigation and views;
-- Edit the model's orientation and lighting
+- Edit the model's orientation and lighting;
-- Add annotations to the model
+- Add annotations to the model;
-- Add simple metadata
+- Add simple metadata;
-- Publish the model online
+- Publish the model online.

 ### Upload 3D files